masscollaborationlabs/labs.masscollabs.xyz/README.md

 https://labs.masscollabs.xyz Main Page

+Copyright (C) 2024-2025 QB Networks

-Copyright (C) 2017-2024 Masscollabs Services
+Copyright (C) 2017-2025 Masscollabs Services

+Copyright (C) 2017-2025 Procyberian and contributors

-Copyright (C) 2017-2024 Mass Collaboration Labs and contributors
+Copyright (C) 2017-2025 Mass Collaboration Labs and contributors

+Copyright (C) 2017-2025 amassivus and contributors

+Copyright (C) 2024-2025 godigitalist and contributors

+Copyright (C) 2024-2025 bilsege and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published